caleb349/Calculator-Python-Project/README.md

 Python program that allows users to input two numbers, choose a mathematical operator, and return the results of the calculation.

-Create a basic calculator in Python and submit this as a *.py file:
 Create an addition user-defined function that accepts two numbers Create a subtraction user-defined function that accepts two numbers Create a multiplication user-defined function that accepts two numbers